yeslogic/fathom/doc/reference.md

 ### Succeed format

-The succeed format allows values to be embedded in the resulting parsed output.
+The succeed format consumes no input during parsing, allowing values to be embedded in the resulting parsed output.

 - `succeed : fun (A : Type) -> A -> Format`